-Unitex® Uni-Dry Cote® Uni-Rock is available in three “concrete-like” shades: grey, white and off-white.
+Unitex® Uni-Dry Cote® Uni-Rock is available in four “concrete-like” shades: dark grey, grey, white and off-white.

 Unitex® Uni-Dry Cote® Uni-Rock is based on a blend of cements, special fillers and chemical additives to provide a material with good workability whilst minimizing water demand.
 Unitex® Uni-Dry Cote® Uni-Rock adheres very well to rendered surfaces (pre-sealed with Unitex® Cembond Substrate Sealer) and when dry, provides a strong, durable, lightly polished finish.
 Unitex® Uni-Dry Cote® Uni-Rock can either remain as the outer surface or, for an internal glossy finish, can be over-coated with beeswax.

 Unitex® Uni-Dry Cote® Uni-Rock is a powder supplied in 15L pails.
 Each pail allows up to 15L of wet render to be prepared by mixing the contents with approximately 4-5L of clean water and drilling for homogeneity.

 Coverage per pail depends on the desired thickness of the render and at low build of 1mm, covers approximately 15-18m2.

 Condition of Substrate